ncbi/ribovore/documentation/ribodbmaker.md

 `ribodbmaker` has been used by NCBI to create datasets of candidate fungal SSU and LSU rRNA sequences.
-Because studies that target fungal SSU rRNA frequently attempt obtain sequences spanning most of the V4 and part of the V5 variable regions, and sometimes only these regions, `ribodbmaker` is used with the `--fmlpos 604 --fmrpos 1070` options because eukaryotic SSU (Rfam RF01960) model positions 604 to 1070 span this region.
+Because studies that target fungal SSU rRNA frequently attempt to obtain sequences spanning most of the V4 and part of the V5 variable regions, and sometimes only these regions, `ribodbmaker` is used with the `--fmlpos 604 --fmrpos 1070` options because the eukaryotic SSU (Rfam RF01960) model positions 604 to 1070 span those regions.
 Similarly, for fungal LSU the D1 and D2 variable regions are frequently targetted and so `--fmlpos 124 --fmrpos 627` are used.

 The full commands used for fungal SSU and LSU rRNA candidate RefSeq dataset creation are: